zebluim/I2GDS2024/RNA_g2/README.md

 <summary> Feature counts overview </summary>
 To begin working with featureCounts recall it was installed as part of the subreads packadge so should be good to go

-the comand you will need is the base of counts and structured
+the command you will need is the base of counts and structured

 ```
 featureCounts -a /path/to/referance.gtf -o /path/to/output.txt /path/to/SAMfilefrompreviousstep.sam